DitroniX/IPEM-Plus-ESP32-C5-LoRa-LoRaWAN-IoT-Mains-Power-Energy-Monitor/README.md

 The popular IPEM Series of Mains Energy Monitors started with the [IPEM](https://github.com/DitroniX/IPEM-IoT-Power-Energy-Monitor), which was an ESP32 based board and later the [IPEM PiHat](https://github.com/DitroniX/IPEM-PiHat-IoT-Power-Energy-Monitor), designed to interface to a Pi.

-These boards are used around the World and in so many project, from home, businesses, industry to Farming and Agriculture.
+These boards are used around the World and in so many projects, from home, businesses, industry to Farming and Agriculture.

 Due to some obsolescence on some minor components, the IPEM board was required to be updated.

 The enormous interest in  my recent LoRa range, such as the [ESPRanger](https://github.com/DitroniX/ESPRanger-LoRa-GNSS-GPS-IMU-RS485-60V) and [ESPKnack](https://github.com/DitroniX/ESPKnack-LoRa-Isolated-I-Os-RS485-5-60V-4-20mA-Relays-DIN) showed that rather than just tweak the original IPEM, it could be updated to offer a number of new features, and LoRa is just one of them.

-The new IPEM Plus board follows the design route of the new [ESPKnack](https://github.com/DitroniX/ESPKnack-LoRa-Isolated-I-Os-RS485-5-60V-4-20mA-Relays-DIN), so remains compact but allows for it to also be also optionally DIN mounted, using the DIN Enclosure.
+The new **IPEM Plus** board follows the design route of the new [ESPKnack](https://github.com/DitroniX/ESPKnack-LoRa-Isolated-I-Os-RS485-5-60V-4-20mA-Relays-DIN), so remains compact but allows for it to also be also optionally DIN mounted, using the DIN Enclosure.

-In addition, I have moved away from the ESP32-C6, in favour for the ESP32-C5, so allowing the same radio features that the C6 provides but also 5 GHz WiFi.
+In addition, I have moved away from the ESP32-C6, in favour for the ESP32-C5, so allowing the same radio features that the C6 provides but in addition, it has 5 GHz WiFi.
 This opens up a range of new and exciting projects, especially in industry, where 5 GHz could be deployed in noisy environments.

-For those of you that do not require LoRa, but do require features of the original IPEM, the **IPEM Plus** will continue to provide this continuity and more.
+For those of you that do not require LoRa, but do require features of the original IPEM, the **IPEM Plus** will continue to provide this continuity and more (simply just remove a link).
 Thus is will be the enhanced replacement for IPEM E32 and E36.

+Compatibility with Home Automation software, such as Home Assistant, remains integral to the design.

 *Note, the [EPEM](https://github.com/DitroniX/EPEM-Ethernet-Power-Energy-Monitor) is unnafected, and continues as an important board in my power energy monitor portfolio.*